 It is usually seen in epileptics, elderly patients and occas...

-Guttman sign is a clinical sign relating to the function of the larynx.
+The Guttman test is a clinical test relating to the function of the larynx.

 In normal subjects, frontal pressure on the thyroid cartilage lowers the tone of voice produced and lateral pressure produces a higher tone of voice.
 The opposite is true with paralysis of the cricothyroid muscle.

-Halitosis refers to the symptom of foul oral odour, commonly termed "bad breath", that patients can present with, usually to dental services.
+Halitosis (or fetor oris) refers to the symptom of foul oral odour, commonly termed "bad breath", that patients can present with, usually to dental services.

 The hard palate is the anterior horizontal bony part of the palate that forms the roof of the oral cavity and floor of the nasal cavity.
 It is formed by the palatine processes of the maxillae and the horizontal plates of the palatine bones.
 On its inferior oral surface it is lined by oral mucosa...

-Hashimoto thyroiditis, also known as lymphocytic thyroiditis or chronic autoimmune thyroiditis, is a subtype of autoimmune thyroiditis.
+Hashimoto thyroiditis (HT), also known as lymphocytic thyroiditis or chronic autoimmune thyroiditis, is a subtype of autoimmune thyroiditis.
 It is one of the most common thyroid disorders.

 Head and neck anatomy is important when considering pathology affecting the same area.
 In radiology, the 'head and neck' refers to all the anatomical structures in this region excluding the central nervous system, that is, the brain and spinal cord and their associated vascular structures and en...